 Add a miniature dustpan and brush to your essentials packing list to help clean up after yourself.
 Also, try to keep outdoor shoes in one spot, preferably taking them off as soon as you come inside.

 Putting These Campervan Tips Into Practise

-Campervan trips are a great way to see the world, and we think everyone should try it at least once.
+Campervan trips are a great way to see the world, and I think everyone should try it at least once.